segmentio/segment-docs/src/connections/destinations/catalog/algolia-insights/index.md

 - A/B Testing
 - Personalization

 This destination is maintained by [Algolia](https://www.algolia.com/).
-For any issues with the destination, [contact their team](mailto:hey@algolia.com).
+For any issues with the destination, [contact the Algolia team](mailto:hey@algolia.com).

-_**NOTE:** The Algolia Insights Destination is currently in beta, which means that they are still actively developing the destination.
-This doc was last updated on February 20, 2020.
-If you are interested in joining their beta program or have any feedback to help improve the Algolia Insights Destination and its documentation, [let their team know](mailto:hey@algolia.com)!_
+{% include content/beta-note.md %}

 ## Getting Started